Helpline information

 ON THIS PAGE

-Fentanyl addiction occurs when a person becomes reliant on the drug to function regularly.
-It can be extremely detrimental to your health, mental well-being, and even your relationships and career.
+Fentanyl addiction occurs when a person becomes dependent on the drug to function normally.
+This addiction can have severe negative effects on a person’s health, mental well-being, relationships, and career.

 Why Does Fentanyl Lead to Addiction?